STAR Center Service Desk |

 Manage time wisely.
 Schedule enough time in your personal calendar to study materials and complete assignments.
 If you are in an online class, treat these blocks of time as seriously as in a face-to-face class.
 Add assignment due dates to your personal calendar and keep a close eye on them.
 Set goals for what you will accomplish daily.

 Establish a regular place to study.
 Find a place where you feel comfortable concentrating on something for an extended period of time.
-Make sure your study space is equipped with all of the resources you will need when you are working on coursework, including a good internet connection, access to power, paper and pen/highlighers, water, snacks, and freedom from distraction.
+Make sure your study space is equipped with all of the resources you will need when you are working on coursework, including a good internet connection, access to power, paper and pen/highlighters, water, snacks, and freedom from distraction.

 Stay organized.
 Organize all your work in a way that makes sense to you.
 It is wise to keep a copy of anything you submit in the event a technology problem requires you to resubmit it.
 Take good notes while doing your readings or watching online lectures.